-Celebrant It is right to praise you, Almighty God, for the acts of love by which you have redeemed us through your Son Jesus Christ our Lord.
+Celebrant It is right to praise thee, Almighty God, for the acts of love by which thou hast redeemed us through thy Son Jesus Christ our Lord.
 On this day he entered the holy city of Jerusalem in triumph, and was proclaimed as King of kings by those who spread their garments and branches of palm along his way.

-Those who already have their palms now raise them in the direction of the Celebrant for the following blessing.
+Those who have already received their palms now raise their palms in the direction of the Celebrant for the blessing.

-Let these branches be for us signs of his victory, and grant that we who bear them in his name may ever hail him as our King, and follow him in the way that leads to eternal life; who lives and reigns in glory with you and the Holy Spirit, now and for ever.
+Bless, O Lord, these branches.
+Let them be for us signs of his victory, and grant that we who bear them in his name may ever hail him as our King, and follow him in the way that leadeth to eternal life; who liveth and reigneth in glory with thee and the Holy Spirit, now and for ever.
 Amen.

-As the following responsive words are said, the palms are distributed to those who have not yet received them.
-The words may be repeated until all have received.
+As the following responsive words are sung, the palms are distributed to those who have not yet received them.